 While this is a community service opportunity, it is also a service learning opportunity.
 We believe that the participants should get more than just required hours of community service for their school or organization - we believe that they should be given the opportunity to learn and grow from the experience.

-Herpetology Heroes are 9 - 15 years old and always meet from 9 AM - 12 PM and 1 PM - 4 PM on the scheduled Junior Keeper Days.
+The age range for this is 9 - 15 years old.
+The students always meet with our Volunteer Manager from 9 AM - 12 PM on the scheduled Junior Keeper Days.

 New Opportunity: Mammals and More!

 Mammals and More is the day to spotlight all the non-reptile animals that call PHS their home.
 Junior Keepers for this day will learn to prepare food for and will get to feed armadillos, kinkajous, and our wallaby Daisy.
 Junior Keepers will also learn about the animal’s various habitat needs and will provide habitat maintenance.

 We also pay attention to our arachnid and amphibian residents.
 Providing care and food for our toads, frogs, salamanders, and scorpions.
 While Junior Keepers are doing volunteer work there is an equal amount of time spent on education, so that they are not just doing work but can also learn about the animals and why they are doing the specific work and care that they are providing.

 Mammals and More fun facts!

 · Armadillos may not be reptiles but their hard-protective plates earned them the Aztec name armadillo which translates to turtle rabbit!

 · Kinkajous are an herbivorous species of mammal from the tropical forests of south America that belong to the same family as racoons and ringtail cats!